dry-rb/dry-operation/docsite/source/extensions.html.md

 end
 ```

-⚠️  Warning: The ``:savepoint` option for nested transactions is not yet fully supported.
+⚠️  Warning: The `:savepoint` option for nested transactions is not yet supported.

 ### ActiveRecord